amarjit420/Vector_Demos/Data/readme.md

 # Data files for demos

-cheese_data.json -  same JSON file from cheese.com
+cheese_data.json -   JSON file with information taken from cheese.com
+image files - used by the streamlit app